hip89/My_ban_script.sh/README.md

 ```

 ## Acknowledgement:
 - This application implements the design and animations from the beautiful post on [uplabs](https://www.uplabs.com/posts/restaurant-app-for-android).
-(There are some cha
+(There are some changes in resources such as fonts, images and texts from the original mock up.)
+- Code